Shimla: Air

 Shimla Airport is situated at Jubbarhatti, 23 km from the city.
 Regular flights to Delhi operate from the airport.
-The nearest major airport is Chandigarh Airport in Chandigarh about 116 km away.
+The nearest major airport is Shaheed Bhagat Singh International Airport in Chandigarh about 116 km away.

 Rail

 The scenic Kalka Shimla Railway, a narrow gauge track, is listed in the Guinness Book of Records for the steepest rise in altitude in a distance of 96 km.
 Kalka, the plains rail terminus, has daily departures to major Indian cities.
 The city has a total of three railway stations with Shimla the main station and two others located at Summer Hill and Totu (Jutogh) respectively.
 It was built to connect Shimla, the summer capital of India during the British Raj, with the Indian rail system.

 In 2007, the government of Himachal Pradesh declared the railway a heritage property.
 For about a week starting on 11 September 2007, an expert team from UNESCO visited the railway to review and inspect it for possible selection as a World Heritage Site.
 On 8 July 2008, the Kalka–Shimla Railway was listed as a World Heritage Site, alongside Darjeeling Himalayan Railway, Nilgiri Mountain Railway, and Chhatrapati Shivaji Terminus.